Eligibility and Retake

 4. Graduate of non-ACOE institution who is not required to complete a bridging programVerification that the candidate has received a satisfactory score on the Internationally Graduated Optometrist Evaluating Examination to challenge the OEBC exam directly FORAC provides a list of eligible candidates to OEBC

-6. Graduate of non-ACOE institution who has completed an acceptable bridging education programVerification by an official of the Advanced Standing Doctor of Optometry Program at the University of Waterloo or the École d’optométrie de l’Université de Montréal of the candidate’s successful completion of the programProgram official provides a list of graduates from the program to OEBC
+6. Graduate of non-ACOE institution who has completed an acceptable bridging education programVerification by an official of the Doctor of Optometry Program at the University of Waterloo or the École d’optométrie de l’Université de Montréal of the candidate’s successful completion of the programProgram official provides a list of graduates from the program to OEBC

 OTHER CANDIDATES